idrishassan2175-gif/FUTURE_DS_02/README.md

 📌 Overview

 In this project, I analyzed customer churn and retention patterns to understand why customers leave and what drives long-term engagement.
-The goal was to generate actionable insights that support business growth and customer retention strategies.

 🎯 Objectives
 Identify key drivers of customer churn